matskiv/rhmi-solution-pattern-orders-management-ui/README.md

 1. Choose *User > Credentials* and assign a password to the user
 1. Choose *User > Role Mappings* and select your *Client* from the *Client Roles* dropdown.
 1. Assign the `staff` role.

-## Deployment

-To deploy to an OpenShift cluster you're logged into use `npm run openshift`.

-An image is also available for use from quay.io/evanshortiss/rhmi-lab-order-management-ui:latest